 Tchalian has consulted with Fortune 1000 firms while at the strategy-consulting firm Monitor Group and worked extensively there and elsewhere with firms and executives in a direct capacity.
-He is a member of Duke Corporate Education’s GLRN (Global Learning Resource Network), has led courses at the Business Literacy Institute, and also teaches with the Getty Leadership Institute and Drucker Executive Education.
+He is a member of Duke Corporate Education’s GLRN (Global Learning Resource Network), has led courses at the Business Literacy Institute, and also teaches with the Museum Leadership Institute and Drucker Executive Education.

 Innovation & Entrepreneurship Practicum